Collaboration Challenges in Building ML-Enabled Systems: Communication, Documentation, Engineering, and Process: Collaboration Point: Requirements and Planning

 \section{Collaboration Point: Requirements and Planning}

 In an idealized top-down process, one would first solicit \emph{product}\emph{ requirements} and then plan and design the product by dividing work into components (ML and non-ML), deriving each \emph{component}\emph{'s}\emph{ requirements/specifications} from the product requirements.
-In this process, there are multiple collaboration points: (1) product team needs to negotiate \emph{product }requirements with clients and other stakeholders; (2) product team needs to plan and design product decomposition, negotiating with component teams the requirements for individual components; and (3) project manager of the product needs to plan and manage the work across teams in terms of budgeting, effort estimation, milestones, and work assignments.
+In this process, collaboration is needed for: (1) product team needs to negotiate \emph{product }requirements with clients and other stakeholders; (2) product team needs to plan and design product decomposition, negotiating with component teams the requirements for individual components; and (3) product project manager needs to plan and manage the work across teams in terms of budgeting, effort estimation, milestones, and work assignments.